top of page

 Soils: Adaptable to sandy, loamy, or clay soils as long as they are well-drained.

-Plants in the Festuca family are host species for 10 known native pollinators in the Cache Valley area.
-Festuca also provides valuable forage, cover, and habitat.
+• Plants in the Festuca genus are host species for 10 known native pollinators in northern Utah.
+Idaho Fescue also provides valuable forage, cover, and habitat for birds and small animals.